amusant/presentations/hackadac/PITCHME.md

 #### Drawbacks of our Methods:
-- Depends on Simulation. (i. enot static such as linting)
+- Depends on Simulation. (i.e not static such as linting)
 - Needs a test already running from Secure Point of View.
 - We could not get a secure mode test running in the finals.
 ---